turingcompl33t/c-building-blocks/README.md

 ### Unit Testing

 Each module within this project includes some pre-written unit tests to make checking the correctness of your implementation simpler.
-The unit test driver programs utilize the [Check](https://libcheck.github.io/check/index.html) unit testing library for C to make simplify the process of writing tests.
+The unit test driver programs utilize the [Check](https://libcheck.github.io/check/index.html) unit testing library for C to simplify the process of writing tests.
 Thus, in order to run the automated tests, you need to setup `Check` on the system on which you plan to develop.
 A description of the process for accomplishing this follows below.

 On a Linux distribution such as Ubuntu that utilizes `apt` to manage packages, one may install the `Check` library with the command: